 Gregor sentenced to 84 more years in third child sex abuse case

 Mar.
-23—Former Santa Fe teacher Gary Gregor was sentenced Wednesday to another 84 years in prison following his conviction earlier this month on charges of raping and sexually assaulting two fourth-grade students at the old Agua Fría Elementary School nearly two decades ago.
+24—Former Santa Fe teacher Gary Gregor was sentenced Wednesday to another 84 years in prison following his conviction earlier this month on charges of raping and sexually assaulting two fourth grade students at the old Agua Fría Elementary School nearly two decades ago.

-The sentencing marks the end of Gregor's third trial over allegations he sexually abused children at schools in Santa Fe and Española.
+The sentencing marks the end of Gregor's third trial for sexually abusing children at schools in Santa Fe and Española.
 He was sentenced to 108 years on 12 counts in 2019, and another six years in 2020 on a count in a separate case, all tied to abuse that occurred at Fairview Elementary in Española.

 Altogether, he is sentenced to serve 198 years in prison.

-Española Public Schools paid about $21 million in a settlement to young women who alleged in civil lawsuits they were victims of Gregor's abuse.
-Santa Fe Public Schools settled civil cases in June with the two women who attended Agua Fría for upward of $7.2 million.
+Española Public Schools paid about $21 million in a settlement to young women who alleged in lawsuits they were victims of Gregor's abuse.
+Santa Fe Public Schools settled civil cases in June with the two women who attended Agua Fría for more than $7.2 million.

 The women, now in their 20s, appeared in state District Court for Gregor's hearing Wednesday but declined to speak.